NavyaG-lab/Tech-writer/faqs/pii-data.md

 The Xpeer will confirm deletion to the data subject and close the ticket.

-## What is considered as Pii and Personal Data?
+## What is considered as Pii and Personal Data

 A definition of what is Pii and personal data can be found [here](../how-tos/data-deletion/pii_and_personal_data.md).